(703) 774-9421

 Can I use long-term care insurance for Alzheimer's or dementia care?

 Yes.
 Cognitive impairment is one of the two qualifying triggers under most modern LTC policies.
-Our experienced Alzheimer's and dementia caregivers across Northern Virginia provide supervision, redirection, companionship, and personal care.
+Our experienced Alzheimer's and dementia caregivers across Northern Virginia provide the supervision, redirection, companionship, and personal care that LTC insurance can cover.

 Is there a difference between long-term care insurance and Medicare?